Sending Information to Servers

 # ...

 However, if you try this, you’ll notice that clicking does not actually clear the input element.
-That’s because the code above updates the HTML tree—but we need to update the layout tree and then the display list of the change to appear on the screen.
+That’s because the code above updates the HTML tree—but we need to update the layout tree and then the display list for the change to appear on the screen.

 Right now, the layout tree and display list are computed in load, but we don’t want to reload the whole page; we just want to redo the styling, layout, paint and draw phases.
 Together these are called rendering.
 So let’s extract these phases into a new Tab method, render: